ovh/docs/pages/web_cloud/web_hosting/ftp_save_and_backup/guide.en-asia.md

 ---
-title: 'Restoring your Web Hosting plan’s storage space'
+title: "Restoring your Web Hosting plan’s storage space"
-excerpt: 'Find out how to restore a file or an entire storage space from your Web Hosting plan'
+excerpt: "Find out how to restore a file or an entire storage space from your Web Hosting plan"
 updated: 2023-01-12
 ---